shoebUnideb/snipp-it_chromeExtension/readme.md

 # Screenshot to PDF

 A simple application that takes periodic screenshots and compiles them into a PDF document.
 This tool consists of a Python backend server and a Chrome extension for easy control.
+# Note
+Incase of an early interrupt before duration, server needs to be stopped too to save the PDF automatically.
+It adds the functionality of pause/resume as if a new session of snapshots is launched it will append all the snapshots alltogether since the server was launched and saves in one PDF of final output.

 ## Features